Last Updated: Aug 09, 2017 Views: 55

-I checked with our research scientist, Dr. Bob Brill, who has done much work in analyzing glass composition and these are his thoughts on your question:
+The information below comes from research scientist, Dr. Bob Brill, who has done a great deal of work in analyzing glass composition and these are his thoughts on your question:

 Chemical tests can be definitive, but are not helpful because they either require removing a sample or run the risk of inflicting damage on the artifact.
 The one exception would be by x-ray fluorescence analysis, but even then that could -- in some circumstances -- inflict solarization damage.
 UV fluorescence might or might not work depending on the composition of the glass.